 If you’ve seen Melbourne band Amyl and the Sniffers live lately it’ll come as no surprise that one of Amy Taylor’s favourite words is ‘rowdy’.
 She frequently throws herself all over the stage, hyperactively head-banging and jumping into the crowd.
-Amyl and the Sniffers’ raw, self-titled album is a joy to behold – blending pub rock, punk and glam with ferocious energy – and they’ve earned the rep of being one of the bands you have to see in the flesh this summer.
-While loyal to their scuzzy aesthetic, band have also cemented a relationship with Gucci, having walked the runway for the fashion house in Sicily and appeared in its Pre-Fall collection this year.
+Amyl and the Sniffers’ raw, self-titled album is a joy to behold – blending pub rock, punk and glam with ferocious energy.
+And while they’re loyal to their scuzzy aesthetic, the band have also cemented a relationship with Gucci, having walked the runway for the fashion house in Sicily and appeared in its Pre-Fall collection this year.

 The Sniffers have grown from an amazing underground punk scene – both Melbourne and Sydney have great ones.
 “I didn’t really know there were female musicians until I moved to Melbourne,” Amy says.
 “I remember watching all the dudes on stage at home [on the coast] and being like, “Fuck.
 I want to do that.”
 When I moved, people were introducing me to all these bands, and it was a whole world I didn’t even know existed.”